Rrrapture/mean-spa-todo/README.md

   - Remove `node_modules/` and run `npm cache clean` then `npm install`

 - `RangeError: Maximum call stack size exceeded`

   - This is a problem with minifying Angular 2 and it's recent JIT templates.
 If you set `mangle` to `false` then you should be good.

+- Why is the size of my app larger in development?

+  - We are using inline source-maps and hot module replacement which will increase the bundle size.

 ## Acknowledgements